Elahep/B.tryoni_PopGenomics/Environmental_association_analysis/README.md

 #### Extract environmental variables from Bioclimatic raster files

 Bioclimatic variables can be downloaded from the <a href="https://www.worldclim.org/data/bioclim.html" title="WorldClim database" >WorldClim database</a>.
 We have downloaded raster files at a resolution of 30 s degrees for all the 19 variables.
-We used R to extract climatic data for each samling site of the Queensland fruit fly from these raster files:
+We used R to extract climatic data for each sampling site of the Queensland fruit fly from these raster files:

 ```
 module load R-Geo/4.1.0-gimkl-2020a